 Legionnaires Disease | FAQ

-Legionnaires’ is considered an environmental disease because its causative agent (legionellae) is transmitted from an environmental source (water) to a person (in contrast with communicable diseases, such as AIDS, which are transmitted from person to person).
-Therefore, keeping Legionella bacteria out of water is the key to preventing the disease.
-For example, plumbing systems can be maintained to minimize the growth of Legionella.
-And if preventive measures alone do not control the bacteria, disinfection procedures can be implemented.
+Legionnaires’ disease is considered an environmental disease because its causative agent (Legionella) is transmitted from an environmental source (water) to a person — in contrast with communicable diseases, such as AIDS, which are transmitted from person to person.

 Although it is possible to contract the illness from Legionella growing in a home plumbing systems, most cases have been traced to plumbing systems and cooling towers in large buildings.
 This may be because larger piping networks are generally more conducive to Legionella growth.
 Also, the air conditioning systems for large buildings often include cooling towers, which contain a pool of warm water in which Legionella can flourish.
 Whirlpool spas are also a major source of Legionnaires’ disease.